46th Bangladesh National Film Awards

-The 46th National Film Awards will be presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi films released in the calendar year 2021.
-The list of winners were declared on 6 January 2023.
+The 46th National Film Awards was presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi films released in the calendar year 2021.
+The list of winners were declared on 6 January 2023 and presented on 9 March.

 Jury board and submissions

 On 16 August 2022, the ministry formed a 13 member jury board.
 Jury members included Morshedul Islam, Zahid Hasan, Bhorer Kagoj, Maksud Jamil Mintu, Salma Begum Sujata, and others.
 21 feature films, 17 short films and 7 documentary films released in 2021 were submitted for the National Film Awards.